Omitting types in logic of metric structures

-Let $\bfT$ be a (not necessarily complete) theory in a separable language.
-An $n$-type $\bt$ in $\bfT$ is a countable set of conditions (\S\ref{S.Conditions}), but we can also identify it with the set of all complete types extending it.
+Fix a countable language $L$, $n\geq 1$ and a (not necessarily complete) $L$-theory~$\bfT$.
+An $n$-type~$\bt$ in $\bfT$ is a countable set of conditions (\S\ref{S.Conditions}), but we can also identify it with the set (considering a type as a set of conditions)

 This set is closed (and therefore compact) in the logic topology.
-Fix separable language $L$, $n\geq 1$ and an $L$-theory $\bfT$.
-For $K\subseteq S_n(\bfT)$ closed in the logic topology let (considering $\bs\in S_n(\bfT)$ as the set of conditions)
+We claim that every nonempty compact $K\subseteq S_n(\bfT)$ is equal to $K_{\bt}$ for some $\bt$.
+Fix~$K$; then